roboticsapi/visualization/README.md

 This repository contains the Robotics API Visualization, a JavaFX application to visualize robots controlled by the Robotics API.

-This branch is meant for use with `Oracle Java SE 8`, and will not work with Java 11 or higher because Oracle no loger ships JavaFX along with its Java Runtime Environment.
+This branch is meant for use with `Java 11` or newer, and will not work with Java versions that do not support Java modules (e.g. Java 8 or older).

-Use the branch `modular-java` for a version compatible with Java 11+.

 Background: Robotics API - "Robotics as an API in a modern programming language"